smackers/smack/README.md

 ### Acknowledgements

-SMACK project is partially supported by NSF award CCF 1346756 and Microsoft Research SEIF award.
+SMACK project has been partially supported by funding from the National Science Foundation, VMware, and Microsoft Research.
 We also rely on University of Utah's [Emulab](http://www.emulab.net/) infrastructure for extensive benchmarking of SMACK.

 ### Table of Contents